 These are common terms people are searching for on the app and they can help you figure out which words to use in your videos.

 Here’s a crazy stat for you: TikTok ads reach nearly 18% of all internet users 18+.
 That’s over 884 million people.
 Naturally, not all of those people are going to be interested in your specific product or service.
-And that’s OK, as long as you tailor your TikTok ads for ecommerce to the users that likely will.
+But you can tailor your TikTok ads for ecommerce to the users that likely will.

 Catering to your ideal user base will help conversion rates soar.